raspberrypilearning/my_board/en/step_3.md

 title: Controlling text size
 ---

-You can use the `font-size` properity to make your text look bigger, or smaller.
+You can use the `font-size` property to make your text look bigger, or smaller.
 The default size, which the user chooses and on which the others are based, is `medium`.
 The font sizes are:

   + <span style="font-size: xx-small">xx-small</span>
   + <span style="font-size: x-small">x-small</span>